Masaru2/YAM2H/README.md

 * Restored the CAST sequence changing colors depending of the flavor you chose at the start of the game

 * Ported the script from Maternalbound Redux (Which is based on the book "Legends of Localization: Earthbound" by Clyde Mandelin/Tomato, the creator of the Mother 3 fan-translation. making this script the most accurate of the bunch)
-Although, some changes were done to keep consistency or accuracy to Mother 2:
+* Although, some changes were done to keep consistency or accuracy to Mother 2:
-    -"Dalaam" is now named "Ranma"
+    - "Dalaam" is now named "Ranma"
-	-"Scarabia"/"Scaraba" is now named "Scarabi"
+    - "Scarabia"/"Scaraba" is now named "Scarabi"
-	-"Tendas" are now named "Gummy"
+    - "Tendas" are now named "Gummy"
-	-Fixed various inconsistencies and localization errors throughout the script (An example being the text in the monkey cave) -Two instances where a dialogue line has an official uncensored version:
+	- Fixed various inconsistencies and localization errors throughout the script (An example being the text in the monkey cave)
+	- Two instances where a dialogue line has an official uncensored version:
-	-("It really fell behind schedule..." -> "It's been delayed for a long time.", "Has he just been drinking too much?" -> "Has he just been drinking?")
+	- ("It really fell behind schedule..." -> "It's been delayed for a long time.", "Has he just been drinking too much?" -> "Has he just been drinking?")

-* Various item names are renamed to make it closer to Mother 2 -Cherub's Band -> Angel's Band
+* Various item names are renamed to make it closer to Mother 2
+    - Cherub's Band -> Angel's Band
-	-T-rex Bat -> Godzilla's Bat
+	- T-rex Bat -> Godzilla's Bat
-	-Protein Drink -> Grownup Drink
+	- Protein Drink -> Grownup Drink

 * Translated Debug Mode (Ported from Maternalbound Redux)